DorisPasic/DorisPasic/README.md

 ## Hi there 👋

 - 🌱 Currently, I'm a Full Stack Web Development Student at Digital Careers Institute.
-- 👯 I’m looking to collaborate on tools for ✨neurodivergent✨ people!
+- 👯 I’m looking to collaborate on tools for ✨neurodivergent✨ people and I`m interested in Healthcare & environmentalism!
 - 💬 Ask me about my favorite animal 😺
 - 📨 How to reach me: dorispasicstudio@outlook.de or Social Media
 - 🥳 Fun fact: I LOVE Upcycling